The Data Science Investigator Programme targets principal investigators at three different career stages – Emerging, Ascending and Distinguished.

 For projects mainly concerned with data science methods development, it is important that the applicants clearly show the relevance for potential future application and impact within life science, health science, or biotechnology.
 Vice versa, projects which have their primary focus on application of data science methods must describe and explain the novelty and impact of their data science approach, be it development of novel methods or novel applications of existing methods.

-Each grant can be up to DKK 10 million, for a period of up to five years.
+Each grant can be up to DKK 10 million, for a period of five years.

 Application to other NNF programmes